 Awards and Contests

-Special certificates, gift certificates, savings bonds, T-shirts, books, dictionaries, and money are given as prizes for Festival competitions.
-All prizes are awarded at a ceremony in Kilcawley Center from 3:15–3:45 p.m. on each day of the Festival.
+Special certificates, T-shirts, books, pins, notebooks, and money are given as prizes for Festival competitions.
+All prizes are awarded at a ceremony in Kilcawley Center from 3:15–3:45 p.m. on each day of the in-person Festival.
 Prize winners will come on to the stage to receive their awards and the congratulations of the author-lecturer, the visiting lecturer, Board members, and Committee members.
-The prize-winning Candace Gay Memorial Awards, the prize-winning Impromptu Writing essays, Journalism Workshop articles, and the Barbara Brothers Writing Award for Teachers are printed in A Festival of Writing, a copy of which is provided to each participating school the following fall.
+The prize-winning Candace Gay Memorial Awards, the prize-winning Impromptu Writing essays, Journalism Workshop articles, and the English Festival Writing Award for Teachers are printed in A Festival of Writing, a copy of which is provided to each participating school the following fall.

 Candace Gay Memorial Essay Contest